School of Business Administration

 Overview

 The genesis of Business Administration at Clark Atlanta University reaches back through several decades.
 It was recognized early by school personnel and students that effective instruction in the business areas would be a vital cornerstone for progress of those the institution sought to serve.
 In 1899, Atlanta University professor W.E.B.
 DuBois authored the “Negro in Business” which provided an important intellectual contribution to the economic policy discussions of that era.
-In 1931, the first Bachelor of Arts (BA) degree in Business Administration was offered at the former Clark College, and in 1946 a separate School of Business Administration was established at the former Atlanta University.
+In 1931, the first Bachelor of Arts (BA) degree in Business Administration was offered at the former Clark College, and in 1946 a separate School of Business was established at the former Atlanta University.
 These two historically black institutions were pioneers in offering business undergraduate and graduate degrees.
 In those years, about one-fourth of all Masters of Business Administration (MBAs) awarded to black students in the country came from Atlanta University.
 Meanwhile, the undergraduate program at Clark College continued to grow and soon became the largest department on campus.

 Both programs are accredited by the Southern Association of Colleges and Schools Commission on Colleges, and in 1974 the Atlanta University MBA Program was accredited by the American Assembly of Collegiate Schools of Business (AACSB – International).
 The Atlanta University accreditation was renewed in 1985.
 In July 1989, the two programs consolidated.
 In 1995 the undergraduate program received initial accreditation and the graduate program was reaffirmed.
-The School of Business Administration has been continuously accredited by AACSB – International since 1974.
+The School of Business has been continuously accredited by AACSB – International since 1974.

-The mission of the School of Business Administration is to prepare a diverse student population to become managers, entrepreneurs, educators and leaders by providing a quality educational experience grounded in sound and ethical principles that enable graduates to succeed in a complex, dynamic, global environment.
+The mission of the School of Business is to prepare a diverse student population to become managers, entrepreneurs, educators and leaders by providing a quality educational experience grounded in sound and ethical principles that enable graduates to succeed in a complex, dynamic, global environment.

-The vision of the School of Business Administration is to be a premier business school for high achieving, critical thinking, entrepreneurial-minded individuals who are prepared to provide innovative solutions to global business challenges.
+The vision of the School of Business is to be a premier business school for high achieving, critical thinking, entrepreneurial-minded individuals who are prepared to provide innovative solutions to global business challenges.

-Student Learning Outcomes for the School of Business Administration
+Student Learning Outcomes for the School of Business

 Graduates of the Master’s Degree Programs will be prepared for the following: